 Configuring expression monitoring

 Click the “New Monitor” button located on the right-hand side of the Monitors menu screen.
 By clicking on the “Expression monitoring” tab, the following items will be displayed.
-Fill out the value and title for each item and then click the “Create” button.
+Fill out the value and title for each item, then click the “Create” button.

-- Monitoring target: Please enter the expression for calculating the metrics of the monitoring target in the expression editor.
-If the expression is read correctly and the target metrics to be calculated are obtained, then a graph will be drawn up in the right side preview.
+- Monitoring target: Enter the expression for calculating the target metrics in the expression editor.
+If the expression is read correctly and the target metrics are obtained, then a graph will be drawn up in the right side preview.

 - Alert conditions：Configure the thresholds for Warning and Critical.

 - Notification interval：If the alert conditions’ designated time is surpassed and no change is made, then a notification will be sent again.